Inayat-C/Barebones-WordPress-Boilerplate-Theme/README.md

 - `SASS` ready.
 - Bootstrap 4 Flexbox Grid.
 - A `package.json` file with all the dependancies required for the theme.
-- Gulp file which compiles SASS, concatenates & minifies CSS, concatenates & minifies JS, compiles JS with Babel and adds vendor prefixes to CSS.
+- Webpack config which compiles SASS, minifies CSS & JS in production, compiles JS with Babel and adds vendor prefixes to CSS.
 - Functions file with some snippets that remove bloatware from WordPress such as oEmbed scripts, comments, emoji support and more.
 - Polyfills for `Array.from()` and `object-fit`.
 - Modernizr.